Thinkmill/graphql-ts/.changeset/3new-laws-cough.md

 });
 ```

 The types returned by `@graphql-ts/schema` are internally now extended classes of the equivalent types from GraphQL.js (though only in the types, at runtime they are re-exports).
-These new classes are exported from `@graphql-ts/schema` as `GObjectType` and etc. The constructors of the `G*` types can be used directly safely in place of `g.*` in **some cases** though some are not safe and it's still recommended to use `g.*` to also have binding to the same context type without needed to provide it manually.
+These new classes are exported from `@graphql-ts/schema` as `GObjectType` and etc. The constructors of the `G*` types can be used directly safely in place of the `g.*` functions in **some cases** though some are not safe and it's still recommended to use `g.*` to also have binding to the same context type without needed to provide it manually.